 Fairmont The Norfolk, a hidden gem with alluring old-world charm and elegant contemporary design, was indeed the perfect venue of this beautiful afternoon & evening of endless supply of a champagne that churns out luxury beverages including its signature Moët Impérial, Rosé Impérial, Rosé Ice Impérial, and the Grand Vintage Champagnes.
 “Around the globe, the very words “Moët & Chandon” are synonymous with the most venerable of traditions and modern pleasures, celebrating life’s most memorable and triumphant moments.
 As we celebrate the launch of a new high tea, we are pleased to celebrate it with Moët & Chandon.”

-(Photography by , @abumburu who handles all my Capital Lifestyle imaging/ work)
+Photography : , @abumburu who handles all my Capital Lifestyle imaging & my personal photography.